monkeylearn/monkeylearn-python/README.md

 ### Errors

-Endpoint calls, may raise exceptions.
-Here's an example on how to handle them:
+Endpoint calls may raise exceptions.
+Here is an example on how to handle them:

 ```python
 from monkeylearn.exceptions import PlanQueryLimitError, MonkeyLearnException